koraykutanoglu/mysql-backup-script/README.md

 # What is the ID of the chat that the Telegram bot will send messages to?
 TELEGRAM_BOT_CHAT_ID=xxxxxxxx

+# DATABASE IMPORT ----------------------------------------------------------------------

+# This part is used to restore backups.
+The following two options cannot be yes or no on the mirror.
+The LOCAL_BACKUP_IMPORT option restores local backups.
+The REMOTE_BACKUP_IMPORT option imports and uploads backups from the remote server to itself.
+LOCAL_BACKUP_IMPORT="no"
+REMOTE_BACKUP_IMPORT="yes"

+# The LOCAL_BACKUP_DIRECTORY option takes effect when the LOCAL_BACKUP_IMPORT option is set to yes.
+You need to enter that directory where the backups are to be installed.
+LOCAL_BACKUP_DIRECTORY=/Users/koray/Desktop/backup

+# The LOCAL_BACKUP_WORKING_DIRECTORY option works when the REMOTE_BACKUP_IMPORT option is yes.
+You need to specify where the files pulled from the remote server will be transferred locally.
+LOCAL_BACKUP_WORKING_DIRECTORY=/Users/koray/Desktop/backup/cekilecekyedekler
 ```

 - After editing the environment file, save and exit and set a cron.
 Here we set hourly cron by default.
 We create a file.
 (If you want daily or weekly: /etc/cron.weekly, /etc/cron.daily)